-(iv) The father or those acting on his behalf, has abused or neglected the child.
+(iv) The father or those acting on his behalf, have abused or neglected the child.

 (F) In making any deviations from awarding retroactive support, the court shall make written findings of fact and conclusions of law to support the basis for the deviation, and shall include in the order the total amount of retroactive support that would have been paid retroactively to the birth of the child, had a deviation not been made by the court;

 (12) Determination of liability for funeral expense to either or both parties, if the child is deceased;

 (13) Determination of liability for a mother’s reasonable expenses for her pregnancy, confinement and recovery to either or both parties; and

 (14) Determination of the liability for counsel fees to either or both parties after consideration of all relevant factors.

 (2) Any provision determined to be in the best interests of the child.